MileHacker Logo

 Traveler's Diarrhea

 Drink only Bottled water, boiled water, or water purified using a reliable filter.
 Avoid raw fruits and vegetables unless peeled via yourself.
-Wash hands frequently or use Hand sanitizer.
+Regularly wash your hands or use Hand sanitizer.
 Carry Imodium A-D Caplets.

-Bandipur sits at 1,030 meters (3,380 feet), not high enough for altitude sickness sickness for most.
-Insect-borne diseases like A mosquito-borne tropical disease exist in lower areas during monsoon.
+Bandipur sits at 1,030 meters (3,380 feet), not high enough at high altitudes sickness sickness for most.
+Insect-borne diseases like A mosquito-borne tropical disease exist in lower zones during monsoon.
 Use Insect repellent, sleep underneath a Mosquito net if needed.

 Pack layers in any season.
 Temperatures vary significantly.